Chapter 6: In the Wilds by the Xap'yu

 Rraos was silent still.
 Karrgos walked towards him, but R’vag barred his way.
 They squared off almost immediately.

-“Don’t pick on someone who doesn’t want to speak.
-Have you considered that he’s just shy?”
+“Don’t pick on someone who doesn’t want to speak, yeah?
+He’s just shy.”

 “Shy?
-More like he has something to hide!”
+More like he’s got something to hide!”

-“And you’re the one who will pry it out from him?
+“And you’re the one who’ll pry it out of him?
 Think again.
 He sent one of you to your boss, and till that old man comes, I’ll protect him.”

 Naxa had stepped back to stand beside Karrgos.
-Jyevodirr had neither moved nor let his wariness show, but the heat in him had subtly been increasing too.
+Jyevodirr, on the other hand, neither moved nor let his wariness show.
+But the heat in him subtly increased too.

 Distrust simmered beneath the surface, but nothing could be done about it.
 Both sides had no choice but to wait for old man Dogan.